jeffcarbine/materia/README.md

 ### Nested Bindings

-You can bind to specific nested properties within your data objects by using dot notation in your binding strings.
+You can bind to specific nested properties within your data objects by using dot notation in your binding keys.
 This allows for more granular control over which elements update when specific parts of your data change.

 **Important notes about nested bindings:**